zmalosh/zmalosh.github.io/index.md

 The following are considerations for this analysis.
 Inclusion of all considerations may not be practical in the final analysis.

 + Transfers vs Loans vs Free Transfers - How do each contribute to the strength of the relationship between leagues?
-  + Is loan-to-transfer a fourth transfer type?
+  + Is loan-to-transfer another transfer type?
+  + Is sign-and-loan another transfer type?
   + How frequent is a player loaned back to his pre-transfer team?
 (Giroud from Tours to Montpellier)
 + Designated competition for teams transitioning between leagues
   + Would 2019 Fulham be EPL, Championship, or some fraction of both?